 On June 18, 2019, City Council awarded 1.1 million to a partnership that is planning 60 new shelter beds and 60 new supportive housing apartments at 2828 Martin Way.
 That partnership is led by Interfaith Works and the Low Income Housing Alliance.
 They will also be pursuing state Housing Trust Fund dollars and federal Low Income Housing tax credits to help fund construction.
 The property for this development was purchased by the Home Fund.

-Two apartment complexes for people currently experiencing homelessness hope to break ground in 2020 with a mix of public resources from the City, County, State and other sources.
-Other apartments for homeless families are also planned.
-Details will be added to this page as available.
+Two apartment complexes for people currently experiencing homelessness hope to break ground in 2020 and 2021 with a mix of public resources from the City, County, State and other sources.

 Generally, the Home Fund will help build apartment buildings - but lots of approaches to developing affordable housing are possible.
 Often supportive services could be provided on site.